 The King’s College London MRC Flexible Supplement Fund is available to all students at King’s College London who are funded by the MRC.
 This scheme has been established using block funding by the MRC and can help fund a wide range of research and training activities.

 All current MRC-funded students at King’s College London are eligible to apply for the Flexible Supplement Fund.
 These include:

 - Core MRC DTP students

 - MRC Unit, Institute, Centre of Partnership students

 How to Apply

-King’s College London MRC-funded students may apply to one or more of the funding areas below by completing a MRC Flexible Supplement Application Form and submitting to email@example.com (multiple requests can be made on one application form).
+King’s College London MRC-funded students may apply by completing a MRC Flexible Supplement Application Form.
 Consult the FAQ’s below for the dates of when the Flexible Supplement rounds are open.
 We may ask for additional information after receiving an application and require all successful applicants to provide a brief report acknowledging MRC support.